JohnsonMasino/Masino_MySQL/README.md

-# This is the repository for My_Sequal code.
+# This is the repository for My_SQL code.

-0. I will be pushing my codes written in Sequal here from my Local machine
+0. I will be pushing my codes written in SQL here from my Local machine
 1. I will be pushing changes I make locally from my Machie.